heyjiawei/learnInPublic/nodejs.md

 ```

 - You can pass arguments to the event handler by passing them as additional arguments to emit()
+- When the EventEmitter object emits an event, all of the functions attached to that specific event are called synchronously
+- Any values returned by the called listeners are ignored and will be discarded

 ## Http module